A-Pot/TCN/README.md

 B | ?
 B | ?
 B | ?
 ```

-So that this can't be a perfect prediction (0 loss), for the 4th quadrant denoted by "?", there is an equal probability of being one of A, B, or C of the coordinate is there.
+To prevent the possibility of perfect prediction, the 4th quadrant is denoted by "?".
+If the coordinate resides there, there is an equal probability of being one of A, B, or C.

 For example: